-The camera maneuver like an eagle’s eye tracking a tranquil pond covered with green foliage and aquatic insects buzzing ominously.
-A couple of bubbles in the stagnant water does surprise you, but amputated foot that shortly resurfaces(reminded me of the opening scene from Blue Velvet having severed ears) will scare the shit out of any normal human.
-The beguiling prolog scene clearly gives an idea of its slow burning and menacing nature of drama that is often moody than rational in nature.
+The camera maneuvered like an eagle’s eye tracking a tranquil pond covered with green foliage and aquatic insects buzzing ominously.
+A couple of bubbles in the stagnant water do surprise you.
+Still, an amputated foot that shortly resurfaces(reminded me of the opening scene from Blue Velvet having severed ears) will scare the shit out of any normal human.
+The beguiling prolog scene clearly gives an idea of its slow-burning and menacing nature of drama that is often moody than rational in nature.

 “Uncle Alecu led a busy life,” local police chief Hogas explains to Roman while investigating a case of the severed foot, “he kept all his land empty on purpose”.
-More than a direct erudition, Hogas euphemistically hints for a more profound piece of information that Roman is incognizant to.
-Roman wish to sell off quickly and return to his life in the city.
+More than a direct erudition, Hogas euphemistically hints at a more profound piece of information that Roman is incognizant to.
+Roman wishes to sell off quickly and return to his life in the city.

 The drama unfolds quite smartly and patiently.
-The night gets darker; nothingness gulps the surrounding; flies’ tinnitus penetrates the ear drum; Policia (the pet canine) starts bellowing that wakes up half asleep Roman.
-The anticipation of something sinistral keeps you on toes.
-Roman sees flickering of lights in a far land.
-Soon he learns facts about desolate land that make him vulnerable in spite of Hulk-like figure.
-He gets embroiled in with people carrying out a shady business that spiral out of control endangering everyone involved in it.
+The night gets darker; nothingness gulps the surrounding; flies’ tinnitus penetrates the eardrum; Policia (the pet canine) starts bellowing that wakes up half-asleep Roman.
+The anticipation of something sinistral keeps you on your toes.
+Roman sees flickering lights in a far land.
+Soon he learns facts about desolate land that make him vulnerable in spite of the Hulk-like figure.
+He gets embroiled in people carrying out a shady business that spirals out of control, endangering everyone involved in it.

-Bogdan Mirica has an eye for perfectly setting up the mood piece, and letting characters grow on its organically on its consciousness.
-All the three prime characters are performed well by the respective actors, specially Gheorghe Visu as morally ambiguous police officer Hogas and Vlad Ivanov as a cynical cold-blooded Samir who quickly switches from caring like a father figure to a born killer maniac.
-Bogdan does not shy away from designing prolong violent set pieces that are disturbing but still realistic in nature.
+Bogdan Mirica has an eye for perfectly setting up the mood piece and letting characters grow on its organically on its consciousness.
+The respective actors perform all three prime characters well, especially Gheorghe Visu as morally ambiguous police officer Hogas and Vlad Ivanov as a cynical, cold-blooded Samir who quickly switches from caring like a father figure to a born killer maniac.
+Bogdan does not shy away from designing prolonged violent set pieces that are disturbing but still realistic in nature.